 Children (4-12 years), Teens (over 12)

 The Loggia Suite and Brown Room are connected by a loggia-style sitting area making them a good choice for families with older children.
 Additional beds can be added for a small extra charge in all rooms except the Brown Room.
-Larger families may wish to book the whole house to ensure the free run of the communal areas.
+Larger families may wish to book all four rooms to ensure the free run of the communal areas.

 Babysitting is available by arrangement